BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_02.md

 **2E8.** In your own words explain why MCMC posterior estimation techniques need convergence diagnostics.
-In particular contrast these to the conjugate methods described in [conjugate_priors](conjugate_priors) which do not need those diagnostics.
+In particular contrast these to the conjugate methods described in Section [conjugate_priors](conjugate_priors) which do not need those diagnostics.
 What is different about the two inference methods?